-It is possibler to simply cut a tab off LSD or LSD gel in half to get around half a dose.
-This isn’t an accurate way to split a does, however, and will work poorly if you want to split doses into smaller portions, or need to split liquid LSD.
+It is possible to simply cut a tab off LSD or LSD gel in half to get around half a dose.
+This isn’t an accurate way to split a dose, however, and will work poorly if you want to split doses into smaller portions, or need to split liquid LSD.
 The method below, volumetric dosing, is simple, and highly accurate.

 Volumetric dosing of LSD is an accurate way to split LSD, regardless if in liquid, blotter, powder or gel form.
 As LSD is a highly concentrated drug, diluting the LSD allows for more accurate division of doses.

 Step 1.
 Get your supplies.
 You need a solvent, distilled water (not tap water), grain alcohol (Everclear) or vodka will work.
 You need a liquid measuring device, such as an oral syringe, which can be obtained at most pharmacies or ordered online.
 A 1 ml syringe works well.
 However, any accurate way of measuring liquid will work, including a shot glass.

 NOTE: Do not use tap water.
 LSD is highly reactive to even very small amount of chlorine.
 Stick with distilled water or alcohol.
 Other solvents will work, but do an Internet search to confirm non-reactivity with LSD.